Torque (film): Plot

-At a diner Shane sees on the TV that Ford is wanted for Junior's murder.
-Shane tells Ford and the four leave the diner and hit the road.
-The Reapers pull up at the diner and a high speed chase ensues with all riding into a forest full of palm trees.
-Ford tells Shane and the friends to split up.
-Ford rides out of the forest into a desert drawing Trey, resulting in the chase being led near a passenger train.
-Ford jumps up onto the train and Trey follows riding on top of the train and going inside the passenger cars.
-In the struggle, Trey slips and falls in front of the train with his leg getting caught on the tracks.
-Ford helps him out, gives him his own bike to escape leaving Trey puzzled.
-Shane, Dalton and Val meet up with Ford and the four find a cave for the night to stay.
+After learning that Ford is wanted for Junior's murder, Shane, Ford and company hit the road.
+The Reapers find them and a chase ensues with all riding into a forest.
+Ford tells his friends to split up, resulting in the chase being led near a passenger train.
+In the ensuing struggle, Trey falls in front of the train with his leg getting caught on the tracks.
+Ford saves Trey and gives him his own bike to escape, leaving Trey puzzled.
+Shane, Dalton, Val and Ford later find a cave to stay for the night.

-Ford talks it out with his friends and says that he should call the FBI agents to tell them that he is innocent.
-Ford calls them and McPherson picks up the phone.
-He says that he doesn't believe Ford but Henderson does.
-Next morning the four leave the cave and hitch a ride inside a truck.
-The truck is stopped by police checkpoint and just before the agents open the back of the truck, Ford and Shane bust out of the truck in a race car with the two friends on their bikes.
-The four drive onto a highway with the two FBI agents and Trey on their tail.
+Ford calls the FBI agents to tell them that he is innocent.
+McPherson picks up the phone and says that he does not believe Ford.
+However, Henderson does.
+The next morning, the four hitch a ride inside a truck, which is stopped by police checkpoint.
+Before the agents open the back of the truck, Ford and Shane bust out in a race car with the two friends on their bikes.
+The four drive onto a highway with the FBI and Trey on their tail.

-The scene shifts to a highway as Ford jumps out of the car onto Val's bike and tells him to ride with Shane.
+Ford jumps onto Val's bike and tells him to ride with Shane.
 Trey and the two agents follow.
-The agents survive a crash where their black Hummer hits a construction pipe.
-Trey rides his bike into Ford's and the two crash.
-Holding Trey at gunpoint, Ford explains to Trey that he did not kill Junior.
-Not wanting to believe him, Trey asks who the real killer is.
-Ford says that it was Henry and that he set them both up.
-Willing to take a leap of faith, Trey agrees to partner with Ford as he sets up a meeting with the agents.
+The agents survive a crash where their Hummer hits a construction pipe.
+Trey rides his bike into Ford's, and the two crash.
+Holding Trey at gunpoint, Ford explains that he did not kill Junior.
+Trey asks who did it and Ford says that it was Henry and he set them both up.
+Trey agrees to partner with Ford as he sets up a meeting with the agents.